Paul Weller announces new album 'Fat Pop (Volume 1)', recorded during lockdown

 ‘Fat Pop (Volume 1)’, which boasts a “diverse selection of sounds” and styles, could potentially be followed by a second instalment, according to Weller.

-Song titles include ‘True’, ‘Shade Of Blue’, ‘That Pleasure’ and ‘In Better Times’ – you can see the complete tracklist below.
+Other song titles include ‘True’, ‘Shade Of Blue’, ‘That Pleasure’ and ‘In Better Times’ – you can see the complete tracklist below.

 Cosmic Fringes